 The legislation allows OPG to establish and charge a management fee for those services in accordance with the regulations, which are currently in development.

-OPG and OEB are currently working together on a management fee structure that balances the interests of minimizing costs and satisfying accounting consolidation requirements.

-There are two components to the model proposed by OPG:
+There are two components to the management fee model proposed by OPG:

 Base fee: the structure will allow OPG to earn a commercial fee, an accounting consolidation requirement, with periodic OEB review of the commercial basis of that fee.
 OEB and OPG are in discussions in order to develop a model that satisfies the accounting requirements and is consistent with OEB’s processes.

-Performance management fee: OPG has the ability to gain or lose depending on the actual financing cost relative to a benchmark, which would be shared equally between ratepayers and OPG.
+Performance fee: OPG has the ability to gain or lose depending on the actual financing cost relative to a benchmark, which would be shared equally between ratepayers and OPG.
 Gain/loss is capped at 1% of annual incremental issuance amount.

 Next Steps:

-OPG and OEB will bring forward a recommended framework for developing management fees.

-Timing: TBD
+Base fee: OEB to provide comments on OPG’s proposed base fee framework.

+Performance Fee: Approval of the draft framework (see note).

+Timing: For incorporation into the June 27th regulations

 Subordinated Debt Loan Agreement